-This study has presented the first climate model simulation of some potential effects of the Laki 1783-1784 effusive eruption.
-The eruption produced substantial amounts of sulphuric acid aerosols which produced a large negative radiative forcing over much of the Northern Hemisphere during June 1783 to Feburary 1784.
-The Northern Hemisphere mean forcing peaked at -5.5 $Wm^{-2}$ .
+This study has presented the first climate model simulation of some potential effects of an eruption like that of Laki in 1783-1784.
+Substantial amounts of sulphuric acid aerosols produced a large negative radiative forcing over much of the Northern Hemisphere during June 1783 to Feburary 1784.
+The Northern Hemisphere mean forcing peaked at $-5.5 \text{ Wm}^{-2}$ .
 Sensitivity tests show that this could be an underestimate and that the real direct effect could be 1.6 times larger, mainly due to the assumptions about relative humidity effects on the aerosol scattering properties.
 Indirect effects on cloud microphysics are potentially large but impossible to quantify reliably.

-The direct radiative effect of Laki aerosol affected the climate of the Northern Hemisphere in the IGCM at least throughout 1783 and 1784 in the simulations using the aerosol distribution from the 'Hi' altitude SO2 emission scenario.
-Northern Hemisphere mean temperature anomalies for 1783 (-0.21 K) due to the direct effect of aerosols calculated using the IGCM are in reasonable agreement with the somewhat limited observations and are significant at the 95% level.
+The direct radiative effect of Laki aerosol affected the climate of the Northern Hemisphere in the IGCM at least throughout 1783 and 1784 in the simulations using the aerosol distribution from the "Hi" altitude $SO_2$ emission scenario.
+Northern Hemisphere mean temperature anomalies for 1783 (-0.21 K) due to the direct effect of aerosols calculated using the IGCM are in reasonable agreement with the somewhat limited observations after the 1783-1784 eruption and are significant at the 95% level.
 The temperature response is spatially complex.